oat-sa/taohub-articles/forge/delivery/delivery-server.md

 (see user guide: Edit a delivery)

 To determine whether a test taker is allowed to execute a delivery process, the method *taoDelivery\_models\_classes\_DeliveryServerService::getDeliveries* is called in the delivery server.
-It returns an array of deliveries for the logged subject, according to the properties set previously by the delivery creator.\
+It returns an array of deliveries for the logged subject, according to the properties set previously by the delivery creator.<br/>

 The parameter *checkList* allows tuning the checking with a list of check methods to perform.
 By default, all methods starting by *check* are called :

 -   checkPeriod()